Pine Mountain Settlement School

 Stoves were rarely found in the early Pine Mountain community homes until coal became a common fuel and roads allowed the transport of large durable goods, such as heavy stoves, into the community.
 Even after the advent of the gas and the electric stove, the use of the coal stove continued in many households but, then, only in the homes that could afford the transport of the heavy metal stoves and the cost of the coal stove, itself.

 “Kitchen” was also not a word that was common in many households where the cooking of food and preparation of food was not relegated to a specific room in small homes.
 It was only in larger homes and cabins that “kitchens” began to appear.
-Most often they were in areas often referred to as the “dog-trot”, the area that sometimes joined two sections of a cabin home or they were attached to the side of a house or cabin.
+Most often they were in areas often referred to as the “dog-trot”, the area that sometimes joined two sections of a cabin home or sometimes they were small sheds attached to the side of a house or cabin.
 This location was for several reasons, the most common were the removal of this area to an area away from the central living space to reduce the danger of fire and injury to children.
 The evolution of the “dog-trot” into a kitchen was not uncommon.
 The small cabin at Pine Mountain School has remnants of a “dog-trot” in the center of the lower floor of the structure and when cooking moved indoors, this space was the preferred location.Difficult to document because of the lack of light and windows, very few photographs exist of the interiors of mountain cabins.
 Those photographs that have captured interiors sometimes show how central the fireplace was to the small cabins and homes.
-In tracing the history of cooking and common practice in most early mountain homes, as noted earlier, the clever use of iron cooking pots plays an important role in food preparation.
+Tracing the history of cooking and the common practice of kitchen arts in early mountain homes, the clever use of iron cooking pots stands out.
 Large cast-iron pots on tripods were used heavily at Pine Mountain in its early years.
-Sometimes used in interior fireplaces or on tripod supports mounted in the yards or in the “dog-trots” or “go-betweens” of cabins, the iron pots were portable and versatile and saw uses for many cooking projects including soap-making, dye pots and boiling down cane or maple syrup.
-Workers at the School, before the campus kitchen was in place at Laurel House I, used the iron pots to prepare group meals, boil laundry, dye wool, make soap, and various other tasks — but not in the same pot!
-Keeping the pots clean and being mindful of a pots previous use was extremely important!
-There are good tales of pot confusion, however.
-Iron pots were critical tools for the early mountain families and were heavily used.
-Today they are treasured items of many mountain families or have been relegated to the yard when their bottoms fell out from too many lye soap batches.
-In their bottomless state they were still treasured for they could hold plants and flowers.
+Sometimes used in interior fireplaces or on tripod supports mounted in the yards or in the “dog-trots” or “go-betweens” of cabins, iron pots of various sizes were portable and versatile.
+They saw uses for many fundamental cooking projects including soap-making, dye pots and boiling down cane or maple syrup.

 A humorous story is told about the mixing up of pot contents when an iron pot accidentally became contaminated with soap and was then re-used for soup.
 One of the important lessons that all students were drilled on was to not criticize the food as it was served at the communal tables.
 So, when the dinner soup arrived and was ladled out to the table, there was consternation written large on the faces of the students around the table.
 One brave student suddenly exclaimed, “This soup tastes just like soap!”.
 As the other students drew in their breath and looked to the staff member at the table for the requisite reprimand, the distressed student quickly altered his remark by saying, “…and, that is just the way I like it!”